nathanrufus/Virtual-Agro-Advisor/README.md

 - When user A logs in, their advisor history and cache are completely separate from user B’s.
 - Logging out and logging in as a different user effectively switches to a different graph.

-The walkers described below all run **within the logged‑in user’s graph**.
+All walkers described below run **within the logged‑in user’s graph**.

 ### 4.2 Graph schema